Sign3labs/sdk-integration-guide/README.md

 <br>

 ## Behavioural Biometrics
-The Behavioural biometrics feature in the SDK captures and analyzes how users interact with your app to build a detailed behavioral profile.
+The Behavioural biometrics feature in the SDK captures and analyzes how users interact with your app to build a detailed behavioural profile.
 It monitors device sensor data, including accelerometer, gyroscope, and other sensors, as well as touch interactions such as taps, scrolls, long presses, and additional signals.
 By examining these patterns, the SDK can detect unusual activity and potential fraud, helping you enhance security and gain deeper insights into user behavior.

 ### StartAnalyzingBehaviour